aklaswad/aclii/docs/cli.md

 --------

-Render generated contents to STDOUT.
+Render generated contents to STDOUT, for testing.
 You can choose one of sub command from the list.

 (_This command itself will show help and quit.
 Use subcommands for actions._)